hackclub/hackclub/workshops/shared_clipboard/README.md

 ```shell
 pbpaste
 ```
+in your terminal.

-macOS has `pbcopy` for setting the clipboard
+macOS also has `pbcopy` for setting the clipboard

 ### Setup on Windows